Recovery of U.S. troops' remains in North Korea complicated by cash, politics

 The Korean War ended in a truce, not a peace treaty, leaving the United States and North Korea still technically at war.

-Soon after the June summit, Trump announced North Korea had returned the remains of 200 soldiers that had already been found.
-However, negotiations over the actual handing over of the remains have dragged on.
+Soon after the June summit, Trump announced North Korea had returned the remains of 200 soldiers that had already been found, but this has yet to take place and negotiations over the actual handing over of the remains have dragged on.

+Trump told an audience of veterans on Tuesday that he hoped “fallen warriors” would begin to come home “very soon.”

-“The North Koreans are using the remains issue as a bargaining chip,” said Bill Richardson, a former U.S. diplomat with experience negotiating with North Korea, including during the recovery of the remains of seven Americans in 2007.
+Bill Richardson, a former U.S. diplomat with experience negotiating with North Korea, including during the recovery of the remains of seven Americans in 2007, said Pyongyang was using the issue as “a bargaining chip”.

-“They’re stalling,” he told Reuters in an interview by phone.
+“They’re stalling,” he told Reuters.
 “I think in the end the North Koreans will turn over the majority of the remains that they have - but it will have a price.
 Not just a financial price.”

 Decades-old remains that North Korea has handed over in the past have not always been identifiable as U.S. troops.